 The annual coaches meeting will be held either on the third Tuesday of November after the completion of the championship game or in conjunction with the annual American Football Coaches Association convention.
 If required, a second meeting or Conference Call may be held in the spring.
 There will be a preseason conference-call on or about 15 August to resolve outstanding issues.

 A. The position of Commissioner will be reviewed on a yearly basis.
 If possible, it would be most equitable to rotate the responsibilities every three (3) years among the athletic staffs of the member institutions or through an independent league office.

-B. Terry Cullen, from Cornell, was elected to serve as the CSFL Commissioner for at least the next year.
+B. Daniel B. Mara was elected to serve as the CSFL Commissioner for at least the next year.
 If the term ends up being three years, then at the end of the second year, the future Commissioner will be elected so that he/she may spend a year learning from the sitting Commissioner.